-- 1. The patient sits on the toilet as for normal urination. - 2.
-The Activator is removed from its Base Station or magnetic shield.
+- 1. The patient sits on the toilet as for normal urination. - The Activator is removed from its Base Station or magnetic shield.
 NOTE: The Activator will not operate unless the protective shield is removed. - 3.
 The Activator is held against the lower pubic area, just above the urethral opening (Figure 9). - 4.
 The Activator's button is pressed continuously to initiate urination.
 (The LED will turn green). - 5.
-When urine flow has completely stopped, the button is
+When urine flow has completely stopped, the button is released, but the Activator is held in place for an additional 3 seconds until it beeps and the LED turns from green to red.
+This signals that the valve has closed completing the urination process.

-- 6. To prevent dislodging of the device, the vaginal area should be patted dry, not wiped. - 7.
-If necessary, the Activator should be wiped dry. - 8.
+6. To prevent dislodging of the device, the vaginal area should be patted dry, not wiped.

+- 7. If necessary, the Activator should be wiped dry. - 8.
 Place the Activator back in its Base Station or in its magnetic shield.